Black Legend (company): History

 Black Legend was founded in 1992 by Richard M. Holmes, at the time 20 years old and residing in Switzerland.
 The company targeted the games market for Amiga systems, which was largely neglected at the time, while also working on some games for personal computers.
 Black Legend worked with external developers, mostly small studios with just a handful of people and teams based in ex-Soviet Union countries.
 Not long into the company's lifetime, Holmes came in contact with Steven Bailey of the British game distribution company Kompart.
 Bailey visited the Black Legend offices and the two companies subsequently struck a partnership.
 By August 1993, Black Legend had become a part of Kompart, with Holmes, Bailey and Duncan Lowthian (Bailey's business partner) acting as both companies' joint directors.
 Through this move, Black Legend became co-located with Kompart in St Albans, England.
 With Kompart serving distribution, marketing, and public relations, Black Legend could focus solely on the publishing aspect.

 By the holiday season of 1993, Black Legend had published four games: Fatman: The Caped Consumer, developed by Hungarian studio I/O Product for Amiga and MS-DOS; Moscow Nights, a collection of Russian-based games for MS-DOS and Microsoft Windows; Hyperion, a low-budget Amiga game developed by Norwegian team Offence Software; and Hungary for Fun, a compilation of games including Kid Pool, Logic, and Zarcan.

 In 1994, Black Legend relocated from St Albans to Welwyn and opened a regional office in Mülheim an der Ruhr, Germany, with staff formerly of developer Blue Byte.
 This office received Black Legend games in shipments from the England headquarters, localised them, and distributed them in Germany.
 However, by this time, publishers had started moving on from Amiga systems to more relevant systems like the PlayStation; eventually, the Amiga 4000T was the last Amiga model to be released.
 Kompart realised this in 1995 and consequently decided to close Black Legend, which happened the following year.
-The German office still published Colony Wars 2492 from Digital X-citement and Five-A-Side Soccer in 1996 before closing in July of that year.
-Attempts to sell Five-A-Side Soccer and Evil's Doom to distributors like Schatztruhe failed.
+The German office still published Colony Wars 2492 from Digital X-citement before entering insolvency in July of that year.
+Attempts to sell Five-A-Side Soccer and Evil's Doom, which were already complete, to distributors like Schatztruhe failed.
 Holmes subsequently became the European product manager for Eidos Interactive before founding several other video game companies, such as IncaGold, Play Sunshine, and Lolly.